SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 US deep state is a misnomer.
 There is a state within a state, just as Angleton's CIA within the CIA.
 But it is global in span.
 The US empire is global.
 The USA is a convenient geographic hub because it is the ideal place to run organized crime and criminal sub-government enterprises.
+Liberal society free from democratic constraint, bought judges, bought cops, a terrific open ground for mafia deep state apparatus to gain purchase.
+Literally, given the real estate opportunities, as well as the drug-taking purchase from the USA upper-middle class, and the real estate bonanzas ---  all _beside_ all the oil & coal and gambling.

+The best mafia playgrounds are these, the superficial liberal societies where "freedom" is touted as superior to justice, and justice is a thin to nonexistent veneer.

 I've got a message though for good honest people in government positions, which is; do not feel you are complicit, speak out, whistle blow, don't shy away from exposing the corruption in the system you are a part of, and do not fear for losing your salary.
 I'd cite
 [Sibel Edwards](https://sibeledmonds.com/) as a good exemplar, she only spent about one year in the FBI before realizing she had to whistleblow.
+She's not living on homeless row as a result.

+When you are working for a State within a state within a state you'd be mad for thinking you are somehow "aiding and abetting".
+No. You can easily be part of the good, by warning of the bad, and in all sorts of ways can act as a canary in a proverbial coal mine, or even more courageous efforts.
+If you have fond an honest calling in government, i say stick with it, but stop pretending there is no rot underneath.
+In particular, know that neoliberalism is open transparent rot, so you can always work on destroying that crud.
+Totally positive effort if you succeed in whatever small way you can.

+Start with educating your constituents that their tax dollar is funding the private sector, not the government sector, and so they've previously misunderstood the nature of state currency, and had it all completely backwards.
+(A source of untold great suffering in the past and to this very day.)

 Although Edmonds and Aaron have a lot of content behind paywalls, those with the means aught to support them because they trickle out a bit of free tier